sukediz/Employee-Management-System/README.md

 Clone the GitHub repository to your local drive.
 Run `npm install` to install dependencies.
 Make sure you have Node.js, MySQL workbench and MySQL server installed.
 In `getConnection` of QueryData.js, update the username and password to reflect of those in your local MySQL Workbench.
 Install `schema.sql` found [here](db/schema.sql).

+You can view a video of the application [here](https://drive.google.com/file/d/13iCKw-I_bPqM10yLSApepVBZiYobAtOl/view).

 ### Usage

 * In GitBash or other command line tool, run `node server.js` to initiate the program.
 This will start the server.